Crisis in Ukraine: Latest News and Updates on Snowstorms, War, and Military Support

 4:14 a.m.: NATO foreign ministers discuss war in the Middle East and Ukraine

 The foreign ministers of NATO countries will meet in Brussels on Tuesday for a two-day meeting.
-It’s about the war in the Middle East and the military situation in Ukraine.
+It’s regarding the war in the Middle East and the military situation in Ukraine.
 The chief diplomats also want to begin preparing for the alliance summit in Washington.
 The alliance will celebrate its 75th anniversary there in July next year.

 The discussions are being burdened by the dispute with NATO member Turkey over Sweden’s accession.
 Secretary General Jens Stoltenberg called on Ankara to clear the way “as soon as possible.”
 A meeting with Ukrainian Foreign Minister Dmytro Kuleba is also scheduled for Wednesday.